Skip to main content

 How Does Gateway Encrypt Data?

-1. Data Identification: The interceptor first determines, based on its configuration, which data needs to be encrypted.
+1. Data Identification: The interceptor first determines, based on its configuration, what data needs to be encrypted.
 This may include the entire message, specific fields, or all the fields within the message.
 For example, if you have configured the interceptor to encrypt a password field, it will target this field within the incoming Kafka record for encryption.

 4. Transmission: Finally, the encrypted data is either: